 - i.
-The submission of any work authored by another person or automated tool without proper acknowledgement of the source, whether that material is paraphrased or copied in verbatim or near-verbatim form. - ii.
-Assisting another Student in the submission of any work authored by another person or automated tool without proper acknowledgement of the source, whether that material is paraphrased or copied in verbatim or near-verbatim form.
+The submission of any work authored by another person or generated by an automated tool without proper acknowledgement of the source, whether that material is paraphrased or copied in verbatim or nearverbatim form. - ii.
+Assisting another Student in the submission of any work authored by another person or generated by an automated tool without proper acknowledgement of the source, whether that material is paraphrased or copied in verbatim or near-verbatim form.